BushraArshad96/Quasar-Documentation-Task/README.md

 # `topk` Function

-The `topk` function returns the **top k** largest elements from a sequence of numerical data.
-It can apply an aggregation function, such as min, avg, or max, etc. to the **top k** elements and return the value in the result.
+The `topk` function returns the **topk** largest elements from a sequence of numerical data.
+It can apply an aggregation function, such as min, avg, or max, etc. to the **topk** elements and return the value in the result.

-## Prerequisites
+## Prerequisite
 Ensure that you have the following:

 * An appropriate [Python version](https://www.python.org/downloads/), such as 3.5 or newer to avoid syntax errors related to type annotations.